Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Introduction

 \section{Introduction}

-Information security is a critical concern in the Internet-of-Things (IoT) era, requiring multi-layered encryption spanning both software and hardware.
-As IoT expands, millions of edge devices and systems are vulnerable to cyber threats, in which case, data security at the hardware level becomes increasingly critical since it serves as a fundamental defense against cyber attacks\cite{japa2021hardware, ghosh2016spintronics,hu2020overview}.
-Key technologies include Trusted Platform Module (TPM), Hardware Security Module (HSM), and Physical Unclonable Function (PUF), etc. Among hardware security primitives, PUF is a light-weight and cost-effective solution based on the inherent process variations\cite{herder2014physical, al2023physical, wali2023hardware, chang2017retrospective}.
-The generated device-specific cryptographic keys are in the form of challenge-response pairs (CRPs), which serve as digital fingerprints and guarantee the uniqueness and non-clonability of the identity of the chip.
+Information security requires multilayered encryption spanning both software and hardware.
+The expansion of the Internet of Things (IoT) has made millions of edge devices and systems vulnerable to cyberthreats, which has made information security at the hardware level increasingly critical \cite{japa2021hardware, ghosh2016spintronics,hu2020overview}.
+Key hardware-based security primitives include the Trusted Platform Module, Hardware Security Module, and Physical Unclonable Function (PUF).
+In particular, PUFs are a lightweight and cost-effective solution that generate cryptographic keys specific to a chip based on inherent variations in the manufacturing process \cite{herder2014physical, al2023physical, wali2023hardware, chang2017retrospective}.
+These cryptographic keys are in the form of challenge–response pairs (CRPs), which serve as a digital fingerprint and guarantee the uniqueness and non-clonability of the chip.

-Traditional CMOS-based PUF designs feature circuit compatibility and employ inherent process variation as the static entropy source \cite{satpathy2019all,taneja2021memory,song2021environmental, park2022ber, he2021AnAutomatic,cortez2015intelligent}.
-To meet high-frequency interaction scenarios, strong PUF designs are investigated to expand the CRP space exponentially.
-Nevertheless, once the cryptographic key is compromised, the fixed CRPs in strong PUFs are at risk of being permanently invalidated \cite{kraleva2023cryptanalysis}.
-The above limitations have given rise to reconfigurable PUF (rPUF), an emerging security primitive that dynamically updates the CRP space to enhance security and flexibility \cite{john2021halide, gao2022unified, Zhang2022Reconfigurable}.
-In addition to extending the CRP space, rPUF allows higher security against machine learning attacks and untrusted manufacturing risk. rPUF generally utilizes dynamic entropy sources to update the CRP space, whereas CMOS-based PUFs hold weak cycle-to-cycle (C2C) variability and cannot support higher-order reconfiguration counts.
+PUF designs based on complementary metal–oxide–semiconductor (CMOS) technology feature circuit compatibility and employ inherent variations in the manufacturing process as a static entropy source \cite{satpathy2019all,taneja2021memory,song2021environmental, park2022ber, he2021AnAutomatic,cortez2015intelligent}.
+To satisfy the requirements of high-frequency interaction scenarios, stronger PUF designs are being investigated that expand the CRP space exponentially.
+However, once the cryptographic key is compromised, fixed CRPs are at risk of being permanently invalidated \cite{kraleva2023cryptanalysis}.
+The above limitations have given rise to the reconfigurable PUF (rPUF), which is an emerging security primitive that utilizes dynamic entropy sources to update the CRP space.
+This not only expands the CRP space but also enhances security and flexibility against machine learning attacks and untrusted manufacturing risk \cite{john2021halide, gao2022unified, Zhang2022Reconfigurable}.
+Nonetheless, CMOS-based PUFs hold weak cycle-to-cycle (C2C) variability and cannot support higher-order reconfiguration counts.